ISRAEL IS THE CHURCH

 Sometimes the Prophets spoke directly to the physical land and people of Israel.

-But, The Lord liveth, which brought up and which led the seed of the house of Israel out of the north country, and from all countries whither I had driven them; and they shall dwell in their own land.
+“but, ‘As the LORD lives who brought up and led the descendants of the house of Israel from the north country and from all the countries where I had driven them.’
+And they shall dwell in their own land.”
 (Jeremiah 23:8)

 But when the Prophets spoke of the Messianic Kingdom they were referring to spiritual Israel, composed of elect Jews and Gentiles.

-But ye shall be named the Priests of the Lord: men shall call you the Ministers of our God: ye shall eat the riches of the Gentiles [nations], and in their glory shall ye boast yourselves.
+But you shall be named the priests of the LORD, they shall call you the servants of our God.
+You shall eat the riches of the Gentiles [nations], and in their glory you shall boast.
 (Isaiah 61:6)

 One may say, See there!
 The line is drawn between Israel and the Gentiles.
 The fact is, it is drawn between spiritual Israel and the nations, not between physical Israel and the nations.